menixator/procella/README.md

 XXTEA, however, comes with a price.
 XXTEA can only work on blocks that are a multiple of 32 bits that are greater than or equal to 64 bits.
 This presented a problem.
 Since we are only sending a byte(8 bits), 56 of those bits would be completely wasted.
-I have chosen to repurpose some byte for presentational purposes(header and footer) and one more byte for parity checks.
+I have chosen to use some byte for presentational purposes(header and footer) and one more byte for parity checks.

 The remaining 4 bytes are just garbage data that is generated randomly within